Sedley Baptist Church

 G. Choir Director

-The Adult Choir Director, elected annually, shall be charged with the responsibility of providing worshipful music for all services of the Church, and shall have general oversight and direction of the music.
+The Adult Choir Director shall be charged with the responsibility of providing worshipful music for all services of the Church, and shall have general oversight and direction of the music.
 The Director is to direct the choir in its practice and public singing, and is to cooperate with the organist/pianist and choir members in the selection of suitable music and the devising of appropriate programs for all occasions where such services are needed.

 H. Youth Choir Director